top of page

 • A greater sense of calm, clarity and self-awareness

-• A better understanding of your parts and how to relate to them in a healthy, compassionate way
+• A better understanding of your parts and how to relate to them in a compassionate way

 • Increased internal harmony and connection